aragon/osx/packages/contracts/docs/osx/02-how-to-guides/01-dao/04-managing-plugins/index.md

 <!-- Make a separate section about the DAO executor -->

-### How to Maintain Execution Permission On The DAO
+### How to maintain Execution Permission on the DAO

 A very important thing to consider when operating your DAO is to make sure that you do not lock it - meaning, you allow it into a state where the DAO cannot execute actions anymore.